mydarkthawts/IP-and-DNS-Blacklists/README.md

 My second list is ProtonVPN Domains used to query those.

 These lists will be parsed and accurate to the date they are modified here on Github.
+There will be duplicates here and there.
+I will automate the parsing out of these duplications soon.